The Seattle Takeout Window Guide

 Homer is a full-service restaurant with lots of tasty Mediterranean mezze (and some incredible roasted chicken).
 But if you just want some after-dinner ice cream or a treat for the car while you’re grabbing takeout, stop by their adjoining soft-serve window.
 Flavors range from chocolate bay leaf to vegan salted strawberry, and all of the flavors work well if you get them swirled together in your cone or cup.

-Every summer before 2020, Mezcaleria Oaxaca’s rooftop was a guaranteed party.
-Now that you can only really party at home, there’s no reason you can’t celebrate with the same tacos and margaritas.
+Mezcaleria Oaxaca is always a guaranteed party.
+But if you'd rather party at home, there’s no reason you can’t celebrate with the same tacos and margaritas.
 Just order online in advance, and swing by their window on Summit Ave. to pick it up.
 Don’t forget to add on an order of fresh churros.

 In addition to selling plain scoops out of a window, Hello Robin also has ice cream sandwiches made with homemade cookies.
-Choosing between flavors like birthday cake and whole wheat chocolate chip with flaky salt will be the hardest decision you make today.
+If choosing between flavors like birthday cake and whole wheat chocolate chip with flaky salt is the hardest decision you make today, that sounds like a good day in our book.

 Manu’s Tacos is the sister spot to Manu’s Bodega and Gold Bar, so you know that you’re in good hands here with chicken tinga, pineapple pork, beef birria, or vegetables piled into tortillas.
 They’re also selling homemade horchata, hibiscus tea, and taco kits that feed up to six people if you have a large household.